JohnSpahr/PktPiano/README.md

 # PktPiano
 Turn your Palm PDA into a lil musical instrument!
-Record loops and make the song of the summer :)
+Record, save, and load loops.
+Go make the song of the summer :)

 <img src="screenshot.bmp" alt="screenshot"/>